 The Debt Management Account Deposit Facility (DMADF) continued to take cash deposits from local authorities and government agencies, which can place surplus funds with the DMA for up to six months.
-Deposit levels remained fairly stable throughout the year.
+The balance of these deposits varied throughout the year, ranging from £3 billion to £10 billion.